 No assurance can be given that new taxation rules will not be enacted or that existing rules will not be applied in a manner which could result in the Company's past and future profits being subject to increased levels of income tax.
 The Company's prior years' tax returns may be audited by the Canada Revenue Agency ("CRA"), and no assurances can be given that tax matters, if they so arise will be resolved favorably.
-The CRA recently completed an audit of Sandstorm Gold Ltd.'s 2010 - June 2015 tax returns and issued a corresponding finalization letter in February 2019.
-Based on the letter received, there would be no adverse implications for the Company's financial statements if the Company's Streams and royalties have been entered into directly by Canadian based subsidiaries and are therefore, subject to Canadian tax.
+The CRA recently completed an audit of Sandstorm Gold Ltd.'s 2009-June 2015 tax returns and issued a corresponding finalization letter in February 2019.
+Based on the letter received, there would be no adverse implications for the Company's financial statements if the Company accepted the CRA's proposed adjustments.
+The majority of the Company's Streams and royalties have been entered into directly by Canadian based subsidiaries and are therefore, subject to Canadian tax.
 The profits attributable to the Company's historical Barbados entity have all been attributed to Canada and the profits from these Streams continue to be subject to Canadian tax.